imantse/WARP-GUIDES/webpack/webpack-guide.md

 ### manage-htaccess

 We will need port proxying for this.
-Instead of proxying within Apache2 vhost (only suitable for dev & small loads) on NGINX proxy (ze best!), this will give us fast proxy on/off in case of Apache whithin `.htaccess`
+Instead of proxying within Apache2 vhost (only suitable for dev & small loads) on NGINX proxy (ze best!), this will give us fast proxy on/off in case of Apache within `.htaccess`
 [manage-htaccess](https://github.com/WARP-LAB/manage-htaccess)

 ```sh